ChrisTimperley/Wallace.jl/README.md

+**Warning:** Wallace is currently in an non-functional state, following changes from Julia 0.3 onwards.
+For now, users are encouraged to seek other solutions.

 # Wallace

 Wallace is a high-performance, easy-to-use evolutionary computation framework written in [Julia](http://julialang.org/), built for researchers, students, and software engineers alike.